linden-gan/System-Programming/C.md

   - Don't have access to the class's non-public members (cannot directly read or write, but can do that by getter() and setter()).
     - but we can use `friend` to give non-member function access to non-public fields.
+      It needs to be declared within the class scope.
   - Don't attached to an object (`object.function()`) when it is called.
+  - Actually, nonmember function "of a class" can be not relevant to that class at all. (just like `printf()`, `sort()`)
   - We use nonmember when not modifying this class but return a new object, or when the operator is commutative.

+- static function & field
+  - Independant from individual instance.
+Shared by all instances.
+  - `class::stat_function();`

 - use `nullptr` instead of `NULL`
 - `new`/`delete` is just like `malloc()`/`free()`:
   - `Point* p1 = new Point(1, 2, 3);`, `int* num = new int(333);`, `int* arr = new int[size];`
   - `delete p1;`, `delete[] arr;`
-    - When stack *object* falls out of scope, destructor will be automatically called, so we don't need to manually use `delete`.
+    - When stack objects falls out of scope, their destructors will be automatically called in reverse order they were created, so we don't need to manually use `delete`.
     - which means if a *pointer* falls out of scope, compiler will just clean the pointer, so the data pointed by the pointer will cause leak.
     - so whenever we used new to create a heap object, we need delete it.